CCBR/HowTos/docs/HPCDME/setup.md

 Some of the parameters in this file have become obsolete over the course of time and are commmented out.
 Change paths and default values, as needed.

+**NOTES**

-> Note: replace `$USER` with your actual username in the properties file.
+- Replace `$USER` with your actual username in the properties file.
 Bash variables will not be interpolated.
->
+- Leave `hpc.ssl.keystore.password=changeit` as-is. `changeit` is not a variable but the actual password for our team.
-> Note: be sure to set the proxy server URL as below (`hpc.server.proxy.url=10.1.200.75`) when running on biowulf/helix.
+- Be sure to set the proxy server URL as below (`hpc.server.proxy.url=10.1.200.75`) when running on biowulf/helix.

 ```bash
 #HPC DME Server URL